sczyh30/vertx-blueprint-microservice/docs/en/tutorial.md

 As for `OrderVerticle`, it just does three small things: publish order event bus, deploy the dispatcher verticle and deploy the REST verticle.

-# Online shopping SPA integration
+# Micro Shop SPA integration

 In this blueprint, we provide a simple micro shop SPA frontend written in Angular.js.
 So a question is: How to integrate the SPA frontend with the microservice?